1. Home

 That’s why Argentina are only joint fourth alongside Brazil (9.50 odds) to clinch the coveted 2026 World Cup trophy.
 Spain (5.50) sit as favourites ahead of England (7.00) and France (9.00).

-Bookmakers place Algeria and Austria neck-and-neck to top the group but are dismissive about the chances for FIFA World Cup debutants Jordan.
+Bookmakers place Algeria and Austria neck-and-neck to top the group, but are dismissive about the chances for FIFA World Cup debutants Jordan.

 Yet Jordan head coach Jamal Sellami guided his troops to the FIFA 2025 Arab Cup final, where they fell 3-2 after extra time to Morocco in Qatar.

 Algeria, AFCON 2025 quarter-finalists, return to the World Cup finals for the first time since 2014.
-Austria have waited since 1998 to book a FIFA World Cup berth, and under manager Ralf Rangnick have become a formidable opponent.
+Austria has waited since 1998 to book a FIFA World Cup berth, and under manager Ralf Rangnick have become a formidable opponent.

 There should be some intriguing matches in Group J. Apart from Argentina, it is a virtually unknown quantity on such a big stage for the other three teams.